JamesMGreene/node-draft-releaser/README.md

 Automatically publish an existing Draft Release when the `"package.json"` version changes.

-This Action [pairs](#sample-cooperative-workflow-including-release-drafter) exquisitely well with [Release Drafter](https://github.com/marketplace/actions/release-drafter).
+This Action [pairs](#including-release-drafter) exquisitely well with [Release Drafter](https://github.com/marketplace/actions/release-drafter).

-It is also a great addition to any workflows that culminate in [publishing a Node package to an NPM Registry such as the GitHub Package Registry](#sample-workflows-including-publishing-to-github-package-registry).
+It is also a great addition to any workflows that culminate in [publishing a Node package to an NPM Registry such as the GitHub Package Registry](#including-publishing-to-github-package-registry).

 ## Usage

+### Configuration

+#### Secrets

+In addition to a handful of the standard environment variables provided during a GitHub Actions workflow run, this Action also expects the following Secret(s) to be provided:

+ - `GITHUB_TOKEN` _(required)_
+     - The [`GITHUB_TOKEN` Secret](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) is a GitHub App installation token scoped to a repository.
+GitHub creates the `GITHUB_TOKEN` secret for you by default, but you must include it in your workflow file in order for this Action to use it.

+#### Inputs

+This Action can react to the following inputs:

+ - `allow_unmatched_draft_tag` _(optional)_
+     - Should this Action be allowed to publish an existing Draft Release that is _not_ slated to create a Tag matching the new version number?
+     - Valid values: `'true'` or `'false'` _(as a **string**)_
+     - Defaults to `'true'`.

+#### Outputs

+This Action provides the following outputs:

+ - `version`
+     - The new version number that was released, e.g. `1.0.0-beta.2`

+ - `release_url`
+     - The URL to view the published Release page in the GitHub UI

+## Examples

+### Basic Usage

 In one of your GitHub Actions V2 workflow YAML files: